 If you develop a deep cavity or severely damage a tooth, extractions can limit the pain, prevent further complications, and speed up your body’s natural healing process.
 At Blue Palm Dentistry, cosmetic and general dentist Davide Gottardi, DMD, offers simple and surgical extractions.
-To schedule an appointment at the practice in Wilton Manors, Florida, call the office or click the online booking tool.

 Tooth extractions are a common dental procedure used to remove damaged, malpositioned, impacted, or severely decaying teeth.